warmans/cv/CV.md

 * **Email:** stefan.warman [at] gmail.com
 * **GitHub:** warmans | http://warmans.github.io/cv/

 **tl;dr:** *After graduating from University in 2009 I worked in web development for several years, eventually moving to back-end/full-stack roles (ad-tech).
-In my most recent roles I have been leading development of a large full-stack fin-tech application with Go and Angular, and subsiquently moved into a senior role maintaining european payment gateways at Form3.*
+In my most recent roles I have been leading development of a large full-stack fin-tech application with Go and Angular, and subsequently moved into a senior role maintaining european payment gateways at Form3.*

 **In Detail:**